MicrosoftDocs/memdocs/memdocs/intune/fundamentals/cloud-configuration-setup-guide.md

 You might have a few essential LOB apps that all devices need.
 Choose a minimum number of these apps to deploy.
 If you deliver apps using a virtualization solution, then also deploy the virtualization client app to devices.

 There are no restrictions on the number or size of other apps that can be deployed with the apps added to your cloud configuration.
 But, Microsoft recommends keeping these other apps to a minimum based on what users need for their roles.
-Assign these essential apps to the group you created in [Step 1 - Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group).
+Assign these essential apps to the group you created in [Step 1 - Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group) (in this article).

 You might need to some LOB apps on some of your devices.
 Or, there might be some apps that have complex packaging or procedure requirements.
 For these scenarios, consider moving these apps out of your cloud config deployment.
 Or, keep the devices that need these apps in your existing Windows management model.